joeplaa-com/joeplaa-homepage/server/lambda/sendContactForm/README.md

     3. Save --> OK
 5. Now the most important step: Deploy the API.
 This needs to be done after **every** change.
     1. Under Resources click `Actions` --> `Deploy API`.
-    2. Select the Deployment stage: `dev`/`test`/`acc`/`prod`
+    2. Select the Deployment stage: `dev`/`prod`
-6. Cycle through steps 6 and 7 to deploy DEV/TEST/ACC versions of the API.
-Effectively only changing the CORS `Access-Control-Allow-Origin` header.
+6. Cycle through steps 6 and 7 to deploy DEV/PROD versions of the API.
 7. Click Custom domain names in the menu on the left
     1. Create a new one with Domain name `contact.joeplaa.com`.
 Select `Edge-optimized` as Endpoint type and select the `*.joeplaa.com` certificate.
 8. Select this domain name go to tab API mappings.
 Click Configure API mappings
     1. Create a mapping for Stage `dev` with path `dev`.
-    2. Create a mapping for Stage `acc` with path `test`.
-    3. Create a mapping for Stage `acc` with path `acc`.
-    4. For PROD we only create one mapping: Stage `prod` with an empty path.
+    2. For PROD we only create one mapping: Stage `prod` with an empty path.
-    5. Save
+    3. Save
 9. Now from the Configurations tab copy the API Gateway domain name; something like `dgbxe6dxzhv5n.cloudfront.net`.

 ### Route 53

 1. Go to Route 53 and then to the Hosted zone which the contact form is for.
 2. Add an entry:
-    1. Record name: `sandbox-contactform` or `contactform` for PROD.
+    1. Record name: `contactform`
     2. Record type: `A`
     3. Select Alias
     4. Route traffic to CloudFront distribution